zoxpx/pxdocs/content/application-install-with-kubernetes/_index.md

 ---
-title: Stateful applications on Kubernetes
+title: Stateful applications
 weight: 5
 ---

 This topic explains how to install various applications for use with Portworx.
-It assumes you have completed the steps in the preceding topic, _Portworx Install with Kubernetes._

-NOTE: this is a holding place page to demonstrate progression from the installation section.